-Today, this luxury tour of Machu Picchu continues with another bout of hiking.
+Today, your luxury Salkantay trek to Machu Picchu continues with another bout of hiking.
 This time, you’ll tramp along the more populated Santa Teresa River valley, where encounters with locals are much more likely.
 You’ll see evidence of how the valley dwellers make their living.
 You’ll pass through plantations and may even see the local inhabitants tending their crops of banana, granadilla, avocado, and coffee.
 Caffeine enthusiasts may be interested to know that some of the best organic coffees in the world are produced in this very valley!

 Come lunchtime, we’ll find a suitable spot to stop by the river and refuel with a hot picnic.
 After lunch we’ll get moving again, though just for an hour or so until a private vehicle comes to collect us to make the 30-minute transfer to the beginning of the Llactapata Inca Trail.